 (Although as beautiful as it is, the new indoor waterfall at the Jewel in Changi Airport might give it a run for its money!)

 PRO TIP: A combo ticket for the Cloud Forest and Flower Dome runs at S$28.
 I’d recommend, however, purchasing your ticket online including the OCBC Skyway to skip-the-line and save money over buying each individually!

 Like the neighbouring Cloud Forest, the Flower Dome is the perfect place in the Bay South Garden to escape the infamous humidity of Singapore while brightening up your day with some lovely flowers & plants.

 Some of the highlights in the Flower Dome (at least for me!) include the wacky baobab trees, the quirky sculptures and cacti of the Succulent Garden, and the Dutch-inspired field of tulip flowers.

-PRO TIP: Save money and skip the queue by purchasing a Gardens by the Bay ticket online!
+PRO TIP: Save money and skip the queue by purchasing your ticket online!
 This combo ticket includes entrance to both conservatories and the OCBC Skyway.